 - Official Notice of Violation: An official written notification that a student's behavior is in violation of University regulations, policies, or standards, which clarifies expected behavior in the future.
 Further misconduct may result in more serious outcomes. - Official Notice of Concern: An official notice indicating that subsequent violations of University regulations, policies, or standards will result in a review for suspension or dismissal from the University. - Educational Outcomes: The Conduct Meeting Facilitator(s) may require completion of a variety of educational outcomes. - Fines or Fees: The Respondent must pay all fines or fees associated with their incident.
 Such fines/fees will be billed to a student's financial account. - Community Restitution: The Conduct Meeting Facilitator(s) may also require performance of a specified number of community restitution hours.
 This outcome will be fulfilled either on or off campus, as specified.
 On campus service will take place in a specified department. - Financial Restitution: The Conduct Meeting Facilitator(s) may require proof of restitution for damage done or other payment for expenses incurred as a result of the Respondent's actions.
 Restitution may be required to the University, a specific department, or a specific individual, as designated by the Conduct Meeting Facilitator. - Suspension from the University: This outcome separates the student from the University for a specified period of time.
-This conduct alleged by the Complainant 20 To the extent required and permitted by federal law and University policy.
+This outcome prohibits attendance at any classes and participation in the University Study Abroad program during the suspension period.
+The terms of the suspension may restrict access to University grounds or buildings, as well as attendance at University- sponsored social events, or other functions, as deemed appropriate by the Dean of Students or designee.
+The student may not register or enroll until the stated period of suspension is completed and any requirements for the suspension are fulfilled. - Dismissal: This outcome separates the student permanently from the University of Vermont.